 Casa da Pendoa is actually a collection of rooms and self-catering apartments spread across several buildings in the historical centre.
 As such, each space is unique so check the descriptions to find the best fit for you.
 Staff are friendly and helpful and the welcome pack of groceries is a bonus.
 Parking is possible nearby in low season but don’t even think about trying to drive here in summer months.
 Choose the most suitable accommodation.

-Not ready to book your Sintra accommodation yet?
+Not ready to book your Sintra hotel yet?

 Pin this for later